-Our world needs more healthy spaces and places.
-Using art, letters, stories, and poetry, tell us: how might we create healthy spaces and places for all?
+Using art, letters, stories, and poetry, tell us: how might we build public health systems that are trustworthy?

-Using art, letters, stories, and poetry, tell us: how might we create healthy spaces and places for all?
+So, using art, letters, stories, and poetry, tell us: how might we build public health systems that are trustworthy?

 Note: At this time, submissions will only be accepted if written in English.
 Submissions should not have been previously published and should be properly formatted with little to no grammatical errors.
 Submissions will be accepted via Submittable.
 Please do not include any identifying information in your uploaded file.